gregsdennis/ThingFilter/Readme.md

 ## Configuration

-Configuring the ThingFilter is performed through the `MatchOn()` method.
+Configuring the ThingFilter is performed primarily through the `MatchOn()` method.
 This method requires a function to return the value on which to filter.
 Once obtained, the value will be checked for boolean and numeric types.
 If the value not one of these types, it is converted to a string (via `ToString()`) and matching continues.

 In it's simplest form, a value will be matched against all untagged query tokens: